Sakshi-Nirne/Travelling/README.md

-This is Travelling website, I created website with Bootstrap
+This is Travelling website, I have created website using Bootstrap.